b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### STEWART, T. ###

+* Stewart, Tony K. (1985).
+'The Biographical Images of Krisna-Chaitanya: A Study in the Perception of Divinity'.
+Ph.D. dissertation.
+Chicago, Illinois, U.S.A.: University of Chicago.

+**Purport:**<br>
+Not yet secured.
+UoC seem to have removed their items from ProQuest and require exhorbitant fees to liberate a copy from archives.
+This work has rarely been cited.
+It is functionally buried.
+All that work and it never enters open discourse.
+Such a shame.l

 * Stewart, Tony K. (2010).
 'The Final Word: The Chaitanya Charitamrita and the Grammar of Religious Tradition'.
 With a 'Preface: Reconstructing the Life of a Text' dated 2007.
 First edition.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780195392722.

 **Purport:**<br>